mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 ##### 1:04:55

-We have to, given the shikantaza, just doing the sitting doesn’t mean that you ignore your experience of Zen Buddhism.
-So, that’s why we have to study; we have to understand Blue Cliff Record.
-Not understand it; we have to… This Blue Cliff Record, there are hundreds of stories that penetrate… Penetrate your skin and muscles and bones.
+Even in shikantaza, just doing the sitting doesn’t mean that you ignore such experience of Zen Buddhism.
+That’s why we have to study; we have to understand Blue Cliff Record.
+Not understand it, we have to...
+This Blue Cliff Record, there are hundreds of stories that penetrate ... your skin and muscles and bones.
 Sometimes we have to say something.
 Sometimes we cannot say anything.
 But this silence is not silence.
 Kenshō.

-So that’s why, Zen obviously deny the words, always point out the world beyond verbal explanation.
-But it doesn’t mean ignoring the words.
-Because it’s not necessary to be bogged down with words.
-But without words, we cannot exist.
+That’s why Zen always denies the words, always points out the world beyond verbal explanation.
+But it doesn’t mean ignoring the words, because it’s not necessary to be bogged down with words.
+Without words, we cannot exist.
 So, what do you mean, the negation of the words, language?
-Because we are pretty easily caught by words.
-Kind of, the words, because we are used to understanding… through the words.
-But anyway, we have to come to our experience no words.
+Because we are pretty easily caught by words – kind of the words – because we get are used to understanding ourselves pretty easily through the words.
+But anyway, we have to come to our experience of no words.
 At that time, nothing to say.
 You have to experience it.

-And then, never the less, you cannot stay there.
-You have to say.
-Because you cannot exist alone.
-You have to communicate with people.
+And then, nevertheless, you cannot stay there.
+You have to say [something].
+Because you cannot exist alone; you have to communicate with people.
 How can you communicate?
-Just using the words in usual way; that sometimes makes trouble.
+Just using the words in the usual way, that sometimes makes trouble.
 Sometimes it’s making trouble.
 So, we have to communicate in a deep way.
-That is always, Zen emphasizes.
+That is always [what] Zen emphasizes.

 If you study Blue Cliff Record, maybe you can grab that real spirit of Zen Buddhism.
-Beyond denomination; Rinzai, Soto.
-Anyway out of general Buddhism, we have to understand Zen path.
+Beyond denomination: Rinzai, Soto.
+Anyway, out of general Buddhism, we have to understand [the] Zen path.
 We’re not comparing with Rinzai or Soto, et cetera, or the other schools.
 We have to understand our practice of zazen in terms of general Buddhism mentioned by Buddha.

-##### 1:07:55

 Questions?

+##### 1:08:03

-**Person 1**: The commentator was saying that the Zen Master who was talking to Emperor Wu deserved 30 blows.
+**Question**: Roshi?
+The commentator was saying that the Zen Master who was talking to Emperor Wu deserved 30 blows.
 Did he mean that he deserved thirty blows because he didn’t point out to Emperor Wu that the truth is always shining under our feet?

 **Katagiri**: Mmm hmm.